Billplz/api_slate/source/index.html.md

 Our API is organized around REST.
 JSON will be returned in all responses from the API, including errors.
 The API will accept both application/x-www-form-urlencoded and application/json.

-`V4` API is in active development state where all new features introduced will be added in this version.

 <aside class="notice">
   THE MANAGEMENT CANNOT ACCEPT RESPONSIBILITY FOR LOSS OF MONEY DUE TO IMPROPER USE OF BILLPLZ API.
 </aside>